Fer-Bonilla/blockchain-developer-bootcamp-final-project/README.md

 ### 📜 The Rules

-1) Pools take short time, depending of the pool size can take hour, days or weeks
-2) Only ine address can participate with one pool token 3)
+1) Lottery Pools are short time and fast closing bets.
+If the top value of the lottery is not achieved at a specified time, the micro lottery is canceled and funds are sent back to the owners.

+2) Prizes are paid instantly after the contract oracle is confirmed

+3) Automatic betting is defined by the user in his own wallet and executed until defines rules are still valid.

 ### 📖 How to Play

+1) Create your account on the Dapp website
+2) User accept site conditions
+3) Deposit lottery tokens swapped on any exchange where the token is listed.
+4) Select the micro-lottery to bet
+5) Configure automatic betting options and withdraw conditions

 ## 🛠 Technology

-- Game logic is open-source and is an Ethereum smart contract written in Solidity
+- Ethereum smart contract written in Solidity
+- Wen Dapp implemented wit
 - Tools and libraries used: Truffle, Openzeppelin, NodeJS, Bootstrap

 ## 🚀‍ Development

 ### Prerequisites
 - Node v10.5.0
-- Solidity v0.5.0
+- Solidity v0.9.0
+- Chainlink
 - Truffle v5.0.7

 ### Setup